barryclark/jekyll-now/_posts/2020-06-18-class-presentation2.md

 ---
 layout: post
-title: Twitter Information Analysis and Visualization II -- Class Exercise II
+title: Twitter Information Analysis and Visualization II -- Class Exercise 2
 ---

 I use API method and non-API method to get the data from Twitter.
 Then I used Rstudio to analyze the data and gotten my results which I will share with you below.